 LEED Certified Buildings

 Core Architects have a long-standing commitment to sustainable design.
 We strive to design buildings that enhance the living experience of the occupants, while reducing dependency on natural resources.
 We measure our success at sustainable design is through participation with the U.S. Green Building Council’s LEED Rating System.
+Core has been a member of the U.S. Green Building Council since 2008 and has six LEED Accredited professionals on staff.
+We believe that sustainable practices should be part of every project, and we always aim to exceed energy standards.

 What is LEED?